InteractiveAdvertisingBureau/ads-cert-openrtb3-verifier/openrtb-ads-cert-verification/README.md

 ### Sampling

 Aditionally, a sampling percentage can be provided during instantiation to control the percentage of requests for which verification is desired.
-For instance, sampling percentage of 30 means that verification would be run for 30% of the requests, and for the remaining 70%, service.verifyRequest will return true without running any kind of verification.
+For instance, sampling percentage of 30 means that verification would be run for 30% of the requests, and for the remaining 70%, service.verifyRequest will return ``` Result ``` with ``` status = SAMPLED ``` without running any kind of verification.
 Please note that the default value of sampling percentage is 100, which means that all requests will be verified.

 ```java